Carsten-git/flexprice_web/README.md

 - Never commit sensitive files like `.env.local` or Firebase credentials
 - Keep your Firebase credentials secure and never share them
+- Restrict your Google Maps API key to your domain in production
 - The `.gitignore` file is configured to exclude sensitive files

 ## Project Structure